morales-roman/django-react/README.md

-# Full Stack Notes Application
+# Full Stack Notes Application with JWT Authentication

 This is a full stack application for creating and managing notes.
 The frontend is built with React and the backend is built with Django.